 Imaging testing to treat and diagnose GI tract conditions

 An MRI can be a valuable tool in the treatment and diagnosis of various GI tract conditions and illnesses.
-When you look for a physician to help perform or interpret your MRI imaging tests, you can trust the nation's largest physician-led network of expert gastroenterologists, GI Alliance.
+When you look for a physician to help perform or interpret your MRI imaging tests, you can trust the nation's leading physician-led network of expert gastroenterologists, GI Alliance.
 If you have questions about your MRI or getting an MRI scan, then please talk to a local GI Alliance physician to learn more.

 If you are experiencing GI issues and an MRI is needed to assist with a diagnosis or treatment to better your GI health, the skilled providers at GI Alliance of Illinois are here to help you every step of the way.
 Whether it be through the MRI testing process, the diagnosis, or the treatment of your GI conditions, you are in good hands.
 To learn more about the advanced imaging available to treat and diagnose your GI conditions, please request a consultation with one of our skilled gastroenterologists at your nearest Chicago, IL location today.

 Very professional and personable.

 The staff was friendly and efficient.
 Amy S. was wonderful and caring and remembered details of my issues without digging through notes.
 She spent enough time with me to develop a plan of action that included my input.
 She is great!